-- To minimise impacts on City of Busselton residents from flight training operations based at the Busselton-Margaret River Airport; - To establish guidelines for flight training which relate to types of aircraft, frequency of flights, hours/days of operation; and - To establish a standardised procedure for assessment and approval of flight training proposals.
+- To establish guidelines for flight training which relate to types of aircraft, frequency of flights, hours/days of operation; and - To establish a standardised procedure for assessment and approval of flight training proposals.

 The City of Busselton will use these guidelines in relation to proposals to establish pilot training and pilot training schools based at the Busselton-Margaret River Airport.